kelvinkellner/CP476-Project/README.md

 For testing purposes, there is currently a 'Clear Everything' button on the main page that will clear the session, delete all records from the database, and reinitialize the app with default values.

+The application caches table data to the web browser.
+If data appears stale, pressing the 'Clear Filters' button for any table will refresh the cache using a new call to the database.

 ### Instructors
 * If you already have an account: login with your Username  and User ID.
 * If you are not registered, an admin must register your details before you can login.